 Nicholas G. Felahi is an Associate in Lozano Smith’s San Diego office.
-His practice primarily focuses on the special education and student aspects of education law.
+Mr. Felahi’s practice focuses on special education/student issues, litigation, work place investigations, and facilities and business matters.

-Mr. Felahi has experience in all aspects of civil litigation, and has assisted clients in a variety of litigation matters, including contract disputes, Americans with Disabilities Act compliance, and anti-SLAPP motion practice.
-In addition, he has engaged in alternative dispute resolution and client settlement negotiations on behalf of his clients.
-Mr. Felahi has also represented his clients in matters of employment, real estate, and general business matters, as well as wills, trusts, and probate litigation.
+Prior to joining the firm in 2016, Mr. Felahi assisted clients in a variety of litigation matters, including contract disputes, Americans with Disabilities Act compliance, and anti-SLAPP motion practice.
+In addition, he engaged in alternative dispute resolution and settlement negotiations on behalf of his clients.

 Mr. Felahi earned his Juris Doctor from the University of San Diego School of Law.
-During law school, he participated in the McLennon Moot Court Competition, and was an Orientation Leader for the University.
+During law school, he participated in the McLennon Moot Court Competition.
 He received a Bachelor of Arts in Philosophy and History (cum laude) from the University of New Hampshire.
+Mr. Felahi has received certification through ATIXA as a participant in Level 1 and Level 3 ATIXA Civil Rights Investigator Trainings.

 July 1, 2017 is the deadline for California educational agencies to post information on their websites about students' rights under Title IX.
 The new posting requirements of Senate Bill (SB) 1375 can be found in Education Code section 221.61 and are in addition to the website posting requirements related to competitive athletics found in section 221.9.
 (See 2016 Client News Brief No. 36.)
 Both sets of requirements are part of California's Sex Equity inEducation Act.